Science Is Making Me Pay More Attention to Religion

 Suddenly, I got it.

-Fast, meditation, exercise, saying no to addictive substances and behaviors, all of these are actual scientific body and life hacks that humans have been experiencing for thousands of years and subsequently put into religions.
+Fast, meditation, exercise, saying no to addictive substances and behaviors, all of these are actual scientific life hacks that humans have been experiencing for thousands of years and subsequently put into religions.

 The three great monotheist religions (Judaism, Christianity, Islam), Hinduism, and Buddhism all advocate for the same practices: fasting, not (too much) sex, praying (which is basically spiritual meditation), and restrictions on different types of addictive practices (alcohol, drugs, gambling).